 I lost complete trust in myself and those around me.
 It did not take long for my beautiful experience to turn into a terrifying nightmare.
 I was admitted into a mental hospital and diagnosed with Psychosis.
 It took three years to recover.
 I did go back.
 I finished my PhD.

 It is now 10 years later and there is even more I would like to share.
 I love to share this story because the worst thing that ever happen to me was the only thing that set me free: clarity.
 How?
 I got to learn firsthand why Wisdom Traditions worldwide are so misunderstood.

 I understand why Aboriginal and Torres Strait Islander cultures continue to experience human rights abuse.
-The West’s obsession with the intellect is to conquer and divide, to reject anything it cannot measure (i.e. Spirituality), or has no utility (i.e. the Arts).
+The Western obsession with the intellect is to divide and conquer, to reject anything it cannot measure (i.e. Spirituality), or has no utility (i.e. the Arts).

 I also saw this very clearly when I went the Philippines.
 My partner, is a 4th Dan Black Belt in Filipino Martial Arts.
 My Australian instructors had learnt with him for a long time.
 If I had to describe him in two words they would be: ‘disciplined’ and ‘playful’.